smithy-lang/smithy/designs/default-zero-value.md

    Default zero values are no longer controlled based on the shape targeted by a member, localizing this concern to members.
 This makes nullability of a member easier to understand for both readers and writers.
-2. Add a `@nullable` trait that can target structure members.
+2. Add a `@clientOptional` trait that can target structure members.
 This trait is essentially a more constrained and better named `@box` trait.
 The primary use case for this trait is to apply it to members also marked as `@required` to indicate to non-authoritative code generators like clients that a service reserves the right to remove the `@required` trait from a